17th August – 11th September 2019

 Gourmet Vegetarian Cuisine

 At Suryalila Retreat Centre, they have an outstanding vegetarian fare.
 Meals are delicious, diverse, and beautifully presented, using all organic and mostly local ingredients.
-They are working towards suppling more and more of produce needs from our own organic farm and garden!
+They are working towards suppling more and more of produce needs from their own organic farm and garden!

 The kitchen is a happy and bustling environment and the cooks are all very creative and talented.
 The Suryalila Kitchen specializes in gourmet international vegetarian cuisine, using the freshest seasonal, locally-sourced organic fruits and vegetables available, artfully prepared in a varied and truly eclectic international menu.
 Eggs are gathered daily from our own happy chickens and when the season allows you will enjoy the freshest of fruit picked from our own orchard of apricot, peach, fig and pear trees!